HLC's Credential Lab

 This work led to the publication of Evolving: Accreditation and the Credential Landscape in April 2022, in which the Stakeholders’ Roundtable offered specific recommendations for addressing the changing landscape of higher ed, as well as expectations of institutional transparency related to credentials and learner competencies.

 HLC funded a feasibility study to determine if and how HLC could participate in the fast-growing credential space.
-HLC gathered input from its member institutions in spring 2023 that validated a strong and growing alternative credential market, potential strategic rationales for HLC’s participation, value propositions for HLC members as well as external content providers.
+HLC gathered input from its member institutions in spring 2023 that validated a strong and growing short-term credential market, potential strategic rationales for HLC’s participation, value propositions for HLC members as well as short-term credential content providers.

 On September 18, 2023, HLC announced the launch of its Credential Lab as an initiative to provide a member benefit outside of the accreditation relationship.